National Finals Rodeo: History

 The National Finals Rodeo (NFR), known popularly as the "Super Bowl of rodeo," is a championship event held annually by the Professional Rodeo Cowboys Association (PRCA).
-Said organization, founded in 1936 as the Cowboys’ Turtle Association, then renamed the Rodeo Cowboys Association in 1945, and known as the Professional Rodeo Cowboys Association since 1975, established the NFR in order to determine the world champion in each of rodeo's seven main events.
+Said organization, founded in 1936 as the Cowboys' Turtle Association, then renamed the Rodeo Cowboys Association in 1945, and known as the Professional Rodeo Cowboys Association since 1975, established the NFR in order to determine the world champion in each of rodeo's seven main events.
 Bareback riding, steer wrestling, saddle bronc riding, tie-down roping, and bull riding have all been a part of the NFR since the first one in 1959.
 Team roping was added in 1962, and barrel racing was added in 1967.
-The NFR showcases the talents of the PRCA's top fifteen money-winners in each event as they compete for the world title.
-From 1981 to 2000, the NFR also had American freestyle bullfighting, where the top six bullfighters from the Wrangler Bullfighting Tour competed at the event after a year of competing at numerous regular-season events for the chance to qualify for the NFR and try to win the bullfighting world championship.
+The NFR showcases the talents of the PRCA's top fifteen money winners in each event as they compete for the world title.
+From 1981 through 2000, the NFR also had American freestyle bullfighting, where the top six bullfighters from the Wrangler Bullfighting Tour, which had the Wrangler jeans company as the title sponsor, competed at the event after a year of competing at numerous regular-season events for the chance to qualify for the NFR and try to win the bullfighting world championship.
 The Wrangler Bullfighting Tour was discontinued after 2000, and freestyle bullfighting became largely obscured for several years, until being heavily revived in the 2010s.
 Today, freestyle bullfighting has its own organizations that specialize in the event and world championships are determined there.
 The world championship steer roping competition, the National Finals Steer Roping (NFSR), also held since 1959, has always been held separately from the regular NFR.
-The NFSR has been held at the Kansas Star Arena in Mulvane, Kansas since 2014.
-The National Finals Breakaway Roping (NFBR) has been held since 2020 to determine the Women’s Professional Rodeo Association’s world champion breakaway roper.
+The NFSR has been held at the Kansas Star Arena in Mulvane, Kansas, since 2014.
+The National Finals Breakaway Roping (NFBR) has been held since 2020 to determine the Women's Professional Rodeo Association's world champion breakaway roper.
 The event is held in conjunction with the NFR.